jedcn/reveal-ck/ruby/index.md

 defaults.
 You can leave them out until you need them.
 These values are normally defined in the main [config file][config], but if you're building slides with Ruby you can place them right here.

+`revealjs_config` takes two arguments: a key and a value.
+This allows you to supply key/value combinations that match [reveal.js's configuration settings][reveal.js-config].

 ## Concrete Example